rstropek/htl-2025-26-5th/20-fullstack-starter/README.md

 - **ImporterTests** - Unit tests for the Importer project, including command-line parsing and data import functionality.

+- **FrontendTests** - End-to-end tests for the Frontend application using Playwright.
+Tests the application from the user's perspective in a real browser environment.

 ## Building the Solution

 ### Build .NET Projects